w3dg/git-github/Definitions.md

 - `git init` _initializes_ a brand new Git repository and begins tracking an existing directory/folder.
 It adds a _hidden subfolder_ `.git/` within the existing directory that houses the internal data structure required for version control and can be deleted (`rm -rf .git/`) if you want to stop git from tracking that directory.

 - `git add` _stages_ a change.
-Git tracks changes to a developer’s codebase, but it’s necessary to stage and take a snapshot of the changes to include them in the project’s history.
+Git tracks changes to a developer's codebase, but it's necessary to stage and take a snapshot of the changes to include them in the project's history.
 This command performs staging, the first part of that two-step process.
-Any changes that are staged will become a part of the next snapshot and a part of the project’s history.
+Any changes that are staged will become a part of the next snapshot and a part of the project's history.
 Staging and committing separately gives developers complete control over the history of their project without changing how they code and work.

 - `git commit` _saves the snapshot_ to the project history and completes the change-tracking process.
 In short, a commit functions like taking a photo.
-Anything that’s been staged with git add will become a part of the snapshot with `git commit`.
+Anything that's been staged with git add will become a part of the snapshot with `git commit`.

 - `git status` _shows the status_ of changes as **untracked**, **modified**, or **staged**.